PhD Admissions Frequently Asked Questions

 Note: Unlike the general test, the math subject test is only offered three times each year.
 Check here for dates.
 Applicants interested in biostatistics are also required to take the math subject test.

-The General GRE is required of ALL APPLICANTS APPLYING TO GRADUATE PROGRAMS AT STANFORD, including applicants who have previously attended graduate school.
-This is a university requirement.
+The General GRE is required of all applicants applying to a graduate program in statistics at Stanford University, including applicants who have previously attended graduate school.

 The Statistics M.S. degree application only requires the General GRE.
 Please arrange to take the exam early to ensure that your scores reach us by the application deadline.
 If you will not have your unofficial scores by the deadline, then it will be too late for you to apply.
 We cannot update an applicant's scores after the application deadline.